How To Get Rid Of Flies

 Home / The Orkin Blog / How To Get Rid Of Flies

-With warmer weather around the corner, Orkin Canada is prepared for the pests that come with the warmer weather and melting snow.
-Everyone is looking forward to flowers blooming, birds chirping, and flies coming in through the open door.
+With spring around the corner, Orkin Canada is prepared for the pests that come with the warmer weather and melting snow.
+Everyone is looking forward to flowers blooming, birds chirping and flies coming in through the open door.
 Oh wait, not that last one!
 Flies are a nuisance that no one likes buzzing around inside their home or business.

-There are many different species of flies; however, they all can cause a threat to your peace of mind, while some are a threat to your health and wellbeing inside your home or business.
-Whether its cluster flies, house flies, or fruit flies, at Orkin Canada we have 70+ years of expert advice on how to get rid of these unwanted pests.
-These flies do not stand a chance up against the Orkin Canada technician.
+There are many different species of flies; however, they all can cause a threat to your peace of mind, some are a nuisance while some are a threat to your health and well-being inside your home or business.
+Whether it’s cluster flies, housefly, or fruit flies, at Orkin Canada we have 70+ years of expert advice on how to get rid of these unwanted pests.
+These flies do not stand a chance against an Orkin Pro.

 Common Types of Flies